9front | rss

 Bear’s mind wandered.

-The binary world of field and den shuddered under the immense burden of bear’s concentration.
+The binary world of field and den shuddered under the intense weight of bear’s concentration.
 His interests had become global.
 As he searched the firmament for the borderlands he knew must exist, he encountered diverse locals, new locales.
 Some he knew and remembered, some vexed him with unfamiliar language and customs.

 Bear knew all the citizens of the binary world were capable of more, so much more.